Author: KDL (Page 1 of 63)

 5. Painted Bunting – Finding one of the colorful male birds would be awesome.
 Last year may have been my chance, when they appeared in a few spots across the county.
 But I remain hopeful.

 6. California Quail – New to my target list this year.
-Perhaps the terrible fires of early January in the Santa Monica mountains push some quail into unusual places this spring, like Kenneth Hahn or the Baldwin Hills steps.
+Perhaps the terrible fires of early January in the Santa Monica mountains push some quail into unusual places this spring, like Kenneth Hahn or the Baldwin Hills stairs.

 7. Wrentit – Another new target.
 Same thinking as with the quail.
 They are occasionally reported in my 5MR, but never with photos.
 Given the Wrentit’s fidelity to place, I’m dubious they are accurate reports.